Customer Service: why you need it and how to level it up

 Poor support will kill your reputation

-Customers are used to getting what they want instantly and overall, their standards have raised.
-In addition, they immediately write negative reviews on the Internet which have a wide reach and can ruin your reputation.
+Customers are used to getting what they want instantly and overall, their standards have been raised.
+In addition, they immediately write negative reviews on the Internet, which have a wide reach and can ruin your reputation.

 It’s important to support customers equally well in all channels as any error can become fatal.

 Customer Service is a part of the interaction with the product

 The boundaries between the product and service are erased, and customer support has become a part of it.
 You can find an online chat on almost any website you go to.
 Many websites embed links to the knowledge base into the product information.